Skip to main content

 As an aside, in the 1980s, a popular local joke concerned William The Conqueror camping behind some hedges to preserve his privacy - 'That's how King's Hedges got its name!' we laughed.

-It must be said, councillors played on the Arbury name to whip up unity at times.
+It must be said, local councillors played on the Arbury name to whip up unity at times.
 In 1983, when Cambridgeshire County Council proposed to close the Manor Community College on Arbury Road, Peter Cowell, originally an Arbury Ward city councillor and then 'King's Hedges' when the city council created the new ward out of the northern part of Arbury, said:

 'Manor is a central focus in Arbury and its possible loss would do immeasurable damage to people of all ages in the community.'